MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/migrate.md

 - Reduction in vendor or technical complexity
 - Optimize internal operations

-**Aligned Methodology:** Successful workload migrations build on the [Azure Migration Guide](../migrate/baseline-migration-guide/index.md) and [Azure Readiness Guide](../ready/azure-readiness-guide/index.md).
+**Aligned Methodology:** Workload migration build on asset migrations, but adds a focus on the migration of a workload, which adds deeper planning and testing requirements.
+Successful workload migrations build on the [Azure Migration Guide](../migrate/baseline-migration-guide/index.md) and [Azure Readiness Guide](../ready/azure-readiness-guide/index.md).
 However, additional considerations should be given to the expanded scope checklists associated with each of those guides.

 ![Methodology supporting workload migration](../_images/operational-transformation-migrate.png)